Good Things To Know Before Moving To St. Petersburg

 However, Tampa is more of a “working” city versus St. Petersburg.
 At least in terms of corporations and big company employment opportunities.

-This is partly a result of Tampa being the 3rd largest city in the state of Florida.
+This is partly a result of Tampa being the 3rd largest of all cities in the state of Florida.
 With about 50% more residents than its neighbor to the West, St. Petersburg.

 As an alternative, cross the bay heading south.
 To discover what southwest Florida has to offer.